Tony Newton, Baron Newton of Braintree

-Antony Harold Newton, Baron Newton of Braintree, OBE, PC, DL (29 August 1937 – 25 March 2012) was a British Conservative politician and former Cabinet member.
+Antony Harold Newton, Baron Newton of Braintree (29 August 1937 – 25 March 2012) was a British Conservative politician and former Cabinet member.
 He was the member of Parliament for Braintree from 1974 to 1997, and was later a member of the House of Lords.

 Early life

 Newton was born in Harwich, Essex.
 He was educated at Friends School Saffron Walden and Trinity College, Oxford, where he was President of Oxford University Conservative Association and the Union.
 He unsuccessfully fought Sheffield Brightside in the 1970 General Election.
 In the 1972 Birthday Honours, Newton was appointed to the Order of the British Empire as an Officer (OBE).

 Member of Parliament

 Newton was first elected for the new constituency of Braintree in February 1974 with a majority of 2,001, and successfully retained the seat in the October 1974 general election with a reduced majority of 1,090.
 The Conservative victory at the 1979 general election boosted his majority dramatically to 12,518, and it increased at every subsequent election to a high of 17,494 at the 1992 general election before his defeat in the Labour landslide at the 1997 general election by 1,451 votes.